protik09/subgen-whisperx/Readme.md

 - Python 3.10 or later
 - NVIDIA GPU with CUDA 12 support (optional, for GPU acceleration)
-- Latest driver from nVidia
+- Latest driver from NVIDIA (Very important, when using `cuda` flag)
 - FFmpeg
 - Git